chy4egg/telegram_bot/README.md

-# This is kind of a test project where i tried to parse a website of
-frontend meetups in my city and send me a message in telegram when it is available.
-Also i tried unit testing here just for fun.
+# This is kind of a test project where i tried to parse a website of frontend meetups in my city and send me a message in telegram when the one of them is available.
+Also i tried unit testing here just for fun, but it's not a big deal.

 # Deprecated.
 Doesn't work and not supported anymore